shazraz/MPC-Controller/README.md

 * The magnitude of the acceleration term; `a x a_weight`
 * The rate of change of steering angle; `(delta_t+1 - delta_t) x delta_rate_weight`
 * The rate of change of acceleration; `(a_t+1 - a_t) x a_rate_weight`

+## 5. Latency
+The implemented controller simulates a latency of 100ms between the calculation and implementation of the actuations to approximate the real-world delay of applying actuations to a vehicle.
+Unlike a PID controller, the MPC is capable of accounting for this delay in the model.

+In this case, the vehicle state is transitioned using the kinematic model defined above in the vehicles frame of reference (i.e. vehicle at the origin with zero heading).
+The transitioned state is then fed into the MPC solver.
+This can be found in lines 145-158 of main.cpp.

+## 6. Tuning & Results